 Big wheels could cause some disruption when moving at full speed, as larger wheels would generate more friction.
 The wheels are kind of soft, but function well with the longboard bearings.
 However, you may need to loosen the wheels a bit according to your riding style.

-Flexibility of the deck plays a big impact on the way the boards feel and behave while cruising and dancing.
+The flexibility of the deck plays a big impact in the way the boards feel and behave while cruising and dancing.
 Magneto Bamboo longboard is neither too stiff nor too soft, it seems like it’s efficiently pushing you out of your turns, enabling you to keep up the speed with very little effort.

 5- Playshion Drop-Through: Cheap Dancing LongBoard